Games

 Material Required:

-Printed gain and loss worksheet, playing cards, pencil
+Printed gain and loss worksheet, playing cards, and a pencil

 Procedure: